BenLangmead/bowtie2/MANUAL.markdown

 about 50 up to 100s or 1,000s of characters to relatively long (e.g. mammalian) genomes.
-Bowtie 2 indexes the genome with an [FM Index] (based on the [Burrows-Wheeler Transform] or [BWT]) to keep its memory footprint small: for the human genome, its memory footprint is typically around 3.2 GB.
+Bowtie 2 indexes the genome with an [FM Index] (based on the [Burrows-Wheeler Transform] or [BWT]) to keep its memory footprint small: for the human genome, its memory footprint is typically around 3.2 gigabytes of RAM.
  Bowtie 2 supports gapped, local, and paired-end alignment modes.
 Multiple processors can be used simultaneously to achieve greater alignment speed.
 Bowtie 2 outputs alignments in [SAM] format, enabling interoperation with a large number of other tools (e.g. [SAMtools], [GATK]) that use SAM.
 Bowtie 2 is distributed under the [GPLv3 license], and it runs on the command line under Windows, Mac OS X and Linux.

 [Bowtie 2] is often the first step in pipelines for comparative genomics, including for variation calling, ChIP-seq, RNA-seq, BS-seq.
 [Bowtie 2] and